allebone/help.omni.af.mil/docs/Mobile/FAQ.md

 **A:** Yes.
 Please keep you device's software up-to-date.
 Any iOS software update that appears on your device (iOS settings > General > Software Update) is approved and should be applied.

 Occasionally, notices appear on the AF Portal and other official websites directing users to refrain from applying updates to mobile devices.
 These usually apply to devices that are operated under _different_ AF/MDM programs and do not apply to devices managed by OMNI/Project BOCKSCAR.

+---

+#### Q: What do I do if my case or screen cracks/breaks?

+**A:** If your case is broken or cracked, please bring it back to us and we will issue you a new one.
+Please do not throw them away.
+The same goes for if you screen is cracked.
+Please bring it in to us as soon as you notice the cracked screen so we can fix it before it gets worse.

+---

+#### Q: If I am PCSing to another 55th Wing detachment, do I turn in my EFB?

+**A:** No. You will take you EFB with you.

+---

+#### Q: What do I do if I misplaced my EFB?

+**A:** Call us immeditely!

+---